this is not a book of shadows

 I. Red II.
 Orange III.
 Yellow IV.
 Green V. Blue VI.
 Indigo VII.
 Violet Home

-Most of the stuff out there about witchcraft, especially for beginners, is all about telling you what to do.
-Sometimes some stuff about when and where.
-If that's working for you, awesome!
-Keep doing it!
-If you're looking for something more, this space is about asking and answering some of the other big W questions about witchcraft.
-Like who and why?
+Most of the material out there about witchcraft, especially for beginners, is all about telling you what to do.
+Sometimes, there's some stuff about when and where.
+If that's working for you, awesome, keep doing it.
+But if you're looking for something more, this space is about asking and answering some of the other big W questions about witchcraft.
+Like who and why.

 Who is this even for, anyway?
 This is for seekers, new witches, the witchcraft-curious, people starting a new path or tradition, solo practitioners, or experienced practitioners who want to recapture their spiritual connection with the craft.